GeekyTim/MQTT-Messages/README.md

 # MQTTMessages
 A helper class for MQTT

-Download from Hithum and run
+Download from GitHub and run

     sudo bash ./install.sh